 There has been good progress on outreach and knowledge development activities, and especially so regarding EALLU and Rievdan WP3.
-GEF/ UNEP Nomadic Herders has also had good progress, the external conditions taken into account.
+Interact II has been delivered as planned, and GEF/ UNEP Peatlands and Nomadic Herders Resilience has also had good progress, external conditions taken into account.